Is HOA Agreement a Unicorn? 3 Boards Share What It Takes

 As Michael explained, alignment is not agreeing on everything all the time.
 A successful board shares differing opinions, keeping the community’s best interest at heart for every decision.

-Tip #3: Stick to your association’s mission and strategy.How can you keep your community’s best interest at heart (as individuals with different motivations and desires)?
-It starts with a mission and strategic plan.
-These two elements are key to your board’s (and the entire association’s) success and overall alignment.
+Tip #3: Stick to your association’s mission and strategy.Putting your community's best interest first, despite different motivations and desires, is crucial.
+And it all begins with a strong mission and strategic plan.
+These essential elements hold the key to ensuring success and alignment for your board and the entire association.